-Food industry needs more scrutiny from the public health communityJune 19th, 2012 in Health /
+Food industry needs more scrutiny from the public health communityJune 19, 2012 in Medicine & Health / Health

 In an editorial to launch a major new series on "Big Food," the PLoS Medicine editors and guest editors argue that the multinational food and beverage industry has a growing influence on the global health agenda and a major role in the obesity crisis, but that its activities have not been met with sufficient scrutiny or skepticism.